Photographer sues Kemp campaign, Georgia GOP over photo use

-ATLANTA (AP) — An Atlanta-based photographer is suing the campaign of Georgia’s incoming governor and the state Republican party, saying a copyrighted photo he shot was used in a campaign ad without authorization.
+ATLANTA (AP) — An Atlanta-based photographer is suing the campaign of Georgia’s new governor and the state Republican party, saying a copyrighted photo he shot was used in a campaign ad without authorization.

-Kevin Liles, who regularly shoots photos for national news outlets, filed the federal lawsuit last week in Atlanta.

-The lawsuit says a photo Liles shot of Democratic gubernatorial candidate Stacey Abrams in 2017 was used without his permission in a negative campaign ad.
-The lawsuit says Liles had licensed the photo to The New York Times, which published it with a May 2017 story.
+Kevin Liles, who regularly shoots photos featured in national news outlets, filed the federal lawsuit against the campaign of Gov. Brian Kemp and the Georgia Republican Party last week in Atlanta.
+The lawsuit says a photo Liles shot in 2017 of Democratic gubernatorial candidate Stacey Abrams was used without his permission in a negative campaign ad.

-A campaign spokesman for Republican Gov.-elect Brian Kemp and a lawyer for the state Republican party did not respond to emails seeking comment Monday.
+Vincent Russo, a lawyer for the state Republican Party, said in an email that they were “reviewing the issues raise and expect a quick resolution to this matter.”

 Most Read Nation & World Stories